 The design and implementation of the medicinal cannabis regulatory scheme was included in the Department's internal audit schedule in 2017-18.
-The ODC is in the final stages of implementation of relevant recommendations.
+The ODC finalised the implementation of the recommendations on 30 June 2019.

-Additionally, the Narcotic Drugs Amendment Act 2016 requires the Minister of Health to review the scheme as soon as possible after the second anniversary of the commencement of Schedule 1 of the ND Act, that is, on or soon after 30 October 2018.
-This review is currently underway with a report scheduled to be tabled in Parliament in October 2019.
+Additionally, the Narcotic Drugs Amendment Act 2016 requires the Minister of Health to commence a review of the scheme as soon as possible after the second anniversary of the commencement of Schedule 1 of the ND Act, that is, on or soon after 30 October 2018.
+This review was conducted and a report was tabled in Parliament in October 2019.
+The ODC are currently implementing the recommendations of this review.

-In addition to this, in 2019 the ODC will conduct a more comprehensive review of the cost recovery model with a view to changing fees.
+In addition to this, the ODC has concluded a more comprehensive review of the cost recovery arrangements with a view to implementing revised arrangements from 1 July 2020.